 Help reduce disposable water bottle waste by refilling it at REVERB’s Eco-Village and reusing it after the concert.

-Just a few examples of our #RockNRefill special edition Nalgenes
+Here are just a few examples of our #RockNRefill special edition Nalgenes.

 REVERB is a 501(c)(3) non-profit organization founded in 2004 by environmentalist Lauren Sullivan and her musician husband, Adam Gardner of Guster.